-It is not possible to correctly carry out FSW of die casted heat sink for automotive industry without first designing a suitable clamping system.
+It is not possible to correctly carry out FSW of die casted heat sink for automotive industry without first, designing a suitable clamping system.
 In order to do so, two things should be considered:

-To prevent the die-casted heat sink from moving sideways, which would be fatal to the weld, we use an instrument that holds it firmly in place.
+To prevent the die-casted heat sink from moving sideways, which would be fatal to the weld, we use a device that holds it firmly in place.

-If we look at the image above, we can see represented by some yellow arrows the XY clamping to avoid part opening and dragging.
-Additionally, the orange arrows represent the Z clamping to avoid part lifting, in other words, to ensure that the heatsink cover does not move while the FSW process is being carried out.
+If we look at the image above, we can see represented by some yellow arrows the XY clamping to avoid part dragging.
+Additionally, the orange arrows represent the Z clamping to avoid part lifting, in other words, to ensure that the heat sink cover does not move while the FSW process is being carried out.

-It is an automatic jig, which allows the pistons to be raised progressively when the FSW welding is to be performed in the corresponding area.
+It is an automatical jig, which allows the pistons to be lifted progressively when the FSW welding is to be performed in the corresponding area.

 In addition to the welding jig, 4 other main parameters must be taken into consideration to perform Friction stir welding on die-casted heat sinks for automotive industry: